 Cynoglossidae

 Tonguefishes – Moderately deep-bodied and laterally compressed.
-The body is lance- or tongue-shaped and tapers to a blunt or pointed tail.
-The mouth is small.
-Eyes are small and left-facing.
-Dorsal and anal fins are confluent with caudal fin.
-Pectoral fins are absent.
-Eyed-side pelvic fin, when present, is confluent with anal fin.
-Lateral line is absent (Kells and Carpenter 2011).
+Body lance- or tongue-shaped, tapering to a blunt or pointed tail.
+Mouth small.
+Eyes small and left-facing.
+Dorsal and anal fins confluent with caudal fin; pectoral fins absent.
+Eyed-side pelvic fin, when present, confluent with anal fin.
+Lateral line absent (Kells and Carpenter 2011).

 Symphurus billykrietei – Chocolatebanded Tonguefish